Hurghada Excursions to Dendera

 Dendera is located about 60 kilometres north of Luxor on the west bank of the Nile River, opposite the modern provincial town of Qena.
 The Temples of Hathor were constructed during the reign of Ptolemy XII and Cleopatra VII.

 Ancient Egyptian Iunet or Tantere, known to the Greeks as Tentyris, was the capital of the 6th nome of Upper Egypt and a town of some importance.
-Today, we know it as Dendera, though the town’s population has, since antiquity, moved to Qena across the Nile on the east bank.
+Today, we understand it as Dendera, though the town’s population has moved to Qena across the Nile on the east bank since antiquity.
 Now, the ancient temple lies isolated on the desert edge.

 Cemetery